ESET vs Microsoft Defender

 Can I use ESET with Microsoft Defender?

-Yes, Microsoft defender is one of the only antivirus providers that let you run third-party antivirus apps in unison.
+Yes, Microsoft Defender is one of the only antivirus providers that lets you run third-party antivirus apps in unison.
 When you enable ESET on Windows 10 or 11, Microsoft Defender will disable some of its features to ensure no conflicts take place.